At a glance

 Data and statistics

-Summary results from the Queensland preventive health survey (QPHS) for Hospital and Health Services and other regions can be found within this report and more detailed and historical results can be accessed at Preventive health surveys.
+Summary QPHS results for Hospital and Health Services and other regions can be found within this report at Our regions and more detailed and historical results can be accessed at Queensland Preventive health surveys.

 Strategies and information